box-community/box-javascript-sdk/README.md

 ```

 ## Access Token Details
-Once you have the base SDK object, you can call the `BasicBoxClient` constructor and pass in a Box access token appropriate for use on a clientside application.
+Once you have the base SDK object, you can call the `BasicBoxClient` or `PersistentBoxClient` constructor for calling Box APIs within a clientside application.

 For building on Box Platform with App Users this would be an individual's access token.
 You should never pass the Enterprise token to the client for any reason.

 The Box Clientside SDK does not handle any authentication and only accepts an access token.
 Authentication should be handled with your application server, a serverless API gateway and lambda service, a service like Okta or Auth0, or some combination of these.

-Currently the SDK does not handle token refreshing automatically.
-Instead, when a call encounters an error, the error handler within the SDK passes the entire `options` object for the failed call so you can programmatically handle the error retry logic within your clientside application.

 ## BasicBoxClient
 The `BoxSdk` object can create a new `BasicBoxClient`.
 When creating a new `BasicBoxClient`, you can pass in several options in a configuration object.